 For journalists, the present day may seem like both the best of times and the worst of times.

-same time, change brought about by the internet is creating exciting new
+But at the same time, change brought about by the internet is creating exciting new opportunities for journalism.

 Here's a question most publishers would love to have an answer to: what's the secret to building a successful pay wall?